New Outlook Counseling Staff

 Director of Mental Health Counseling Program

-Charlie began his academic journey with a Bachelor’s degree in Psychology from Fordham University, followed by a Master of Social Work (MSW) from the University of Connecticut.
+Charlie began his academic journey with a Bachelor’s degree in Psychology from Central CT State University, followed by a Master of Social Work (MSW) from the University of Connecticut.
 After obtaining his LCSW licensure, Charlie embarked on a fulfilling career, working with diverse populations and addressing a wide range of mental health issues.

 Throughout his career, Charlie has gained invaluable experience in areas such as crisis intervention, family therapy, and substance abuse counseling.
 His deep understanding of mental health complexities has allowed him to create innovative and effective treatment approaches tailored to the unique needs of his clients.